CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 [source](https://www.geeksforgeeks.org/python-list-comprehensions-vs-generator-expressions/)

+**List Comprehension:**  *It is an elegant way of defining and creating a list.
+List Comprehension allows us to create a list using for loop with lesser code.
+What normally takes 3-4 lines of code, can be compressed into just a single line.*

+**Generator Expressions:** *similar to list comprehensions, but instead of creating a list and keeping the whole sequence in the memory, the generator generates the next element in demand and allows us to create a generator without the yield keyword.*

+**List Comprehension vs Generator Expressions:**

+*The generator yields one item at a time and generates item only when in demand.
+Whereas, in a list comprehension, Python reserves memory for the whole list.
+ Thus we can say that the generator expressions are memory efficient than the lists.*

 #### Does the order of the function definitions matter in Python?
 Why?

 Really a python source code is a list of instructions from top of file to bottom.
 Instructions are executed in order.